Home

 At school, students normally commence GCSE studies at 14 and spend two years studying between 5 and 10 subjects.
 Examination Boards also view their courses as suitable for studying over a two year period.
 However, this is a matter of choice and depends entirely on aptitude and how much time you wish to commit to study.
 On average, a course will consist of 150 - 200 hours of study.
 You therefore need to consider how much time you realistically can spend studying.
 At school, a student will be in school for around 30 hours a week, 36-40 weeks of the year.
 In addition, there may be 10-12 hours a week spent on homework.
 Working at home, it may be more practical to consider attempting three GCSEs a year.
 This would involve you in some 12 hours of study a week.
 If you take on more subjects, you need to allow more time!

 All our IGCSE courses contain a student file including tutor-marked assignments, study planner, recommended textbook(s) and a copy of the exam syllabus.
 No other books are needed.
 If, during a unit of study, you encounter any problems, these can always be noted down and included with your assignment.
 Your tutor will then try to assist you with the query.
 Don’t worry if you cannot answer an assignment question - the questions are intended to pick up on any misunderstandings and your tutor will offer constructive comments and provide detailed feedback where necessary.
-The final assignment, a complete mock exam, will allow you to assess your progress and decide at which level to enter the exam.
-Most subjects offer either Core (for grades up to and including C) and Higher (Extended) for grades up to A*.
-On completion of your course, further exam papers can be purchased from the school for additional practise.
+The final assignment, a complete CIE mock exam, will allow you to assess your progress and decide at which level to enter the exam.
+Some subjects offer either Core (for grades up to and including C) and Higher (Extended) for grades up to A*.
+On completion of your course, further exam papers can be purchased from the school for additional practise if required.

-english
+english course

 This is an English language course that will very much appeal to many home-educators being almost wholly concerned with the use of language.